top of page

 Do you notice anything that aligns with my previous research?

 In the 1830 Census, I found the following Townleys living in Elizabethtown, New Jersey.
-They are listed by name, the number of individuals in their household, their gender, and their age group.
+They are listed by name, the number of individuals in their household, gender, and age group.

 • Caleb Townley, 5, m 20 thru 29